CTR-tools/CTR-tools/README.md

 * Click sequence on the list to show its tracks/instruments.
 * Double-clicking the track will bring MIDI file save dialog.
 * Use "patch MIDI instruments" option in case if custom instrument mapping is available.
 You can also add own mappings, see ctrdata.json for the reference.

+## viewer
+Loads CTR scenes.
+Put lev files in levels folder.
+All lev files are loaded at once.
+Meant to be used with an XInput controller (XBOX360 Controller or similiar).

 2016-2019, DCxDemo*.